Contact Us for a Free Consultation (213) 542-0979

 Sexual Battery

-Penal Code 243.4 PC - Sexual Battery in California
+Penal Code 243.4 PC - Sexual Battery Law in California

 Sexual Battery in California - Penal Code 243.4 PC

-PC 243.4 sexual battery is also known as “sexual assault” and a separate, less serious crime from Penal Code 261 PC rape as it does not require sexual penetration.
+PC 243.4 sexual battery is also known as “sexual assault” and is a separate, less serious crime from Penal Code 261 PC rape.
+Unlike rape, sexual battery does not require sexual penetration.

 Penal Code 243.4(a) PC says, “anyone who touches an intimate part of another person while unlawfully restrained by the accused or an accomplice, and if the touching is against their and for the purpose of sexual arousal, sexual gratification, or sexual abuse, is guilty of sexual battery.”